Skip to main content

 Use this dashboard to:

-• Monitor PostgreSQL relation metrics (disk blocks, buffer hits, hot updates etc) trends over time.
+• Monitor PostgreSQL relation metrics (disk blocks, buffer hits, and hot updates) trends over time.

 • Monitor index scans and size to determine if executed queries are accessing them for a relation.